agonzalezo/python-cli/readme.md

 # Python CLI
-Python CLI is a Python command-line utility built using the Click library for educational purposes.
+Python CLI is a Python command-line utility built using the Click and qrcode library for educational purposes.

 ## Installation
 1. Clone this repository: